sebastianbergmann/phpunit-documentation-english/src/configuration.rst

 Possible values: ``true`` or ``false`` (default: ``true``)

-When set to ``true``, all sourcecode files that are configured to be considered for code coverage analysis will be included in the code coverage report(s).
-This includes sourcecode files that are not executed while the tests are running.
+When set to ``true``, all source code files that are configured to be considered for code coverage analysis will be included in the code coverage report(s).
+This includes source code files that are not executed while the tests are running.

 The ``ignoreDeprecatedCodeUnits`` Attribute
 -------------------------------------------